Comparative price levels for food, beverages and tobacco

 The impact of exchange rate changes on PLIs

 PLI for a given country is calculated as its purchasing power parity (PPP) divided by its annual average exchange rate to the euro.
 This implies that exchange rate movements have an impact on the PLIs.
 A depreciation of a country's currency against the euro will make the country cheaper in comparison to euro area countries and this will show as a decrease of the relative price level expressed in the PLI.
-The major price level change observed in 2020 can be at least partly explained by fluctuations of country's currency against the Euro.
-In 2020, the national currency of Turkey showed a large depreciation (43% between 2019 and 2020).
+The price level change for Turkey observed in 2021 can be at least partly explained by fluctuations of country's currency against the Euro.
+In 2021 the national currency of Turkey showed a large depreciation (31% between 2020 and 2021).

 Definition of the product groups